 Think about what you do on your patio or deck.
 Then arrange the furniture so that you can do it more easily and efficiently.

-This part's a breeze.
-All you need are a table and some comfy chairs.
+some comfy chairs.
 This is not the place to scrimp.

 For safety's sake, set up the play area away from the grill and the table.
 You might even want to make the kids their own little outdoor room delineated by container plants.